 Let’s talk about search operators.

-I recently read this post on Moz which really does a great job explaining all you could want to know about search operators.
+I recently read this post which really does a great job explaining all you could want to know about search operators.
 I want to dive into how I use just a few of these.

 One of my go-to search operators is the site: operator.
 This works especially well if you know the topic you want to look for and the domain or type of TLD you want to find that topic on.
 (A “TLD,” or top-level domain, is what comes at the end of the URL: .edu, .com, .net, .org, etc).
 So you could search for the following: